lordwimsey/grbl-LPC/README.md

 ![GitHub Logo](https://github.com/gnea/gnea-Media/blob/master/Grbl%20Logo/Grbl%20Logo%20250px.png?raw=true)

+Please note, this is for my DIY Lasercutter!

 ***
 Old releases are in the `Release` tab.
 See [cprezzi's branch](https://github.com/cprezzi/grbl-LPC) for more recent releases.
 Note: cprezzi's branch disables current control and has defaults more suitable for other boards.